antonioortegajr/Spider-Man-GoogleMap-with-Marvel-API/README.md

 The map is build in javascript and html and based on the Google Maps docs https://developers.google.com/maps/documentation/javascript/

 All points have been chosen by me.
+See this git hub wiki for any reasons I chose a location or if you would like to suggest a new point be added.

 Currently in thte process of chosing the kinds of data that would be standard on any given point.